cpen333/cpen333.github.io/_lectures/git.md

 ### Folder Setup

-We are going to make a new directory called `cpen333`, and create a new subfolder in there called `git_example` which will hold our new local repository.
+We are going to make a new directory called `cpen333`, and create a new subfolder in there called `hellogit` which will hold our new local repository.
 In the terminal, we do this with the following set of commands:
 ```
 $ mkdir cpen333
 $ cd cpen333
-$ mkdir git_example
+$ mkdir hellogit
-$ cd git_example
+$ cd hellogit
 ```
 We can see our new current working directory using the `pwd` command
 ```
 $ pwd
-/c/Users/antonio/cpen333/git_example
+/c/Users/antonio/cpen333/hellogit
 ```
 Let's add a simple text file using the command-line:
 ```